ZhongZeng/Portfolio-Management/Factor Regression/readme.txt

-This folder contains code, data csv, regression report and analysis of the regression of asset returns on factor returns.
+This folder contains code, regression report and analysis of the regression of asset returns on factor returns.

+For the input data files, please use asset.csv and factor.csv under the path Portfolio-Management/Data.